EDUCBA Logo

 Importance of cursors in PostgreSQL

-- This cursor will save time because we don’t need to wait for retrieving or processing the whole set of data.
+• This cursor will save time because we don’t need to wait to retrieve or process the whole data set.

-- This cursor saves memory because the client and server did not need more memory to store the data results.
+• This cursor saves memory because the client and server do not need more memory to store the data results.

-- If we are doing operations on the table, it will not affect the cursor directly.
-While we are holding a row, other processes can update, select or delete the rows.
+• If we are doing operations on the table, it will not affect the cursor directly.
+While holding a row, other processes can update, select or delete the rows.

 Conclusion